uaytek/SparkIBM/README.md

 Sparkify.ipynb : Jputer notebook used for this project

 s3n://udacity-dsnd/sparkify/mini_sparkify_event_data.json :128 MB.
 Data

+The project was started to develop on EMR cluster, but there is no success building the model because of a specific error in StandardScaler code.
+The same code copied to IBM Watson Studio, there was no problem in any code line.

+IBM_Watson_Sparkify.ipynb : Jputer notebook in IBM Watson Studio

 # Conclusion
  F1 Score is %92.8. on the test dataset using the Random Forest algorithm.
 T